-Ryan Pickering and Ruth Railey, experience managers at Baker Tilly Digital, opened their presentation at the 2021 Sage Transform conference with a startling statistic: 70% of all digital transformation projects fail to meet stated goals.
+Ryan Pickering, experience manager at Baker Tilly Digital, opened his presentation at the 2021 Sage Transform conference with a startling statistic: 70% of all digital transformation projects fail to meet stated goals.
 The reasons for failure range from lack of executive support and misunderstandings about the scope of the project to active resistance from employees tasked with doing extra work.

 And yet, digital transformation, which allows companies to make decisions based on data rather than on opinion, is critical in today’s highly competitive business world.
 Developing a “road map” to keep digital transformations on track is essential for success.